X (Nicky Jam and J Balvin song)

-"X" is a song by American singer Nicky Jam and Colombian singer J Balvin.
+"X", also listed as "X (Equis)", is a song by American singer Nicky Jam and Colombian singer J Balvin.
 Written by the two singers, Juan Diego Medina, Giordano Ashruf and its producers, Jeon and Afro Bros, it was released by Sony Music Latin on March 2, 2018.
 It is a Spanish dancehall song, featuring a synth trumpet hook and elements of reggae, reggaeton, Latin pop and Afrobeats.
 A Spanglish version of the song was released on April 27, 2018.
 On June 28, 2018, a remix version featuring vocals by artists Maluma and Ozuna was released.
 The accompanying audio was also released on Nicky Jam's YouTube channel on the same day.
 The song topped the charts in Spain, Italy, Portugal, Bolivia, El Salvador, Panama, Paraguay and Peru.
 Nicky Jam performed the song solo during the 2018 FIFA World Cup closing ceremony.

 Music video

 The music video for "X" was filmed in Miami and directed by Jessy Terrero.
 It was released on March 1, 2018, on Nicky Jam's YouTube account.
 It features Nicky Jam and J Balvin dancing in a vibrant colored room inside a plane.
-As of February 2020, the video has over 1.8 billion views on YouTube.
+As of February 2025, the video has over 2.2 billion views on YouTube.
 Writing for NPR, Sidney Madden described the video as "a clean and vivid affair", likening it to Sean Paul's "I'm Still in Love with You" and Drake's "Hotline Bling".